Tysabri: 7 things you should know

 - May be used for the treatment of relapsing forms of MS in adults.
 This includes clinically isolating syndrome, relapsing-remitting disease, and active secondary progressive disease.

 - May also be used in adults with moderately to severely active Crohn's disease (CD) who don't respond or are unable to tolerate conventional CD therapies and inhibitors of TNF-α.
-Do not use in combination with other immunosuppressants such as 6-mercaptopurine, azathioprine, cyclosporine, or methotrexate, or inhibitors of TNF-α.
+Do not use in combination with other immunosuppressants such as 6-mercaptopurine, azathioprine, cyclosporine, methotrexate, or inhibitors of TNF-α.

 - Reduces inflammation and subsequent damage.